-- Maintain eye contact and a positive posture to send out positive signals. - Do not touch or approach a person who may become violent. - Keep the person talking as you maintain a controlled, calm demeanor. - Show concern yet maintain a safe distance; avoid being alone with the person. - Call (315)312-5555 or have someone else contact University Police.
+- Maintain eye contact and a positive posture to send out positive signals. - Do not touch or approach a person who may become violent. - Keep the person talking as you maintain a controlled, calm demeanor. - Show concern yet maintain a safe distance; avoid being alone with the person. - Call (315) 312-5555 or have someone else contact University Police.

-Disaster Mental Health Response & Recovery Team, Oswego County www.oswegocounty.com/dss/mental.html
+Disaster Mental Health Response & Recovery Team, Oswego County oswegocounty.com/departments/human services/mental hygiene